Use of reflection for FastApi

 - Each constructed module path is passed to the

-function to import the module and include its router in the FastAPI application if it exists.
+include_router_from_modulefunction to import the module and include its router in the FastAPI application if it exists.

 - Each constructed module path is passed to the

-attribute, which is then included in the FastAPI application.
+The include_router_from_module function is responsible for dynamically importing a module and checking if it contains a router attribute, which is then included in the FastAPI application.
 Here’s a detailed explanation of how this function works:

 -